 A tumor is an abnormal growth of cells.
 Tumors can start nearly anywhere in the body.
 Tumors that start in the pituitary gland are called pituitary tumors.

-Tumors rarely develop in the posterior pituitary.
+Tumors rarely start in the posterior pituitary.

 Pituitary cancers (called pituitary carcinomas) are very rare.